Dhimanswadia/docs/articles/api-auth/guides/configure-api.md

 ![Create a new API](/media/articles/api/overview/create-api.png)

 Once you create your API, you will be able to see your API's *Quick Start*, which will guide you through any API code changes you will need to make to implement your API.
 These generally consist of choosing a JWT library from a pre-defined list and configuring the library to validate the [Access Tokens](/tokens/access-token) in your API.
+You will also see some additional [dashboard views for your API](/api-auth/reference/dashboard/views-for-apis).

 ![API Quick Starts](/media/articles/api/overview/quickstarts-view.png)

-You will also see some additional dashboard views for your API.

-## Dashboard Views for APIs

-Other available views for your API include:

-- **Settings**: lists the settings for your API, some of which are editable.
-In this section, you can change the token expiration time and enable offline access (so that Auth0 will allow applications to ask for Refresh Tokens for this API).
-For details, see [API Settings](/api-auth/references/dashboard/api-settings).

-- **Scopes**: allows you to define the scopes for your API by setting scope names and a descriptions.

-- **Machine to Machine Applications**: lists all applications for which the **Client Credentials** grant is **enabled**.
-(By default, this grant is **enabled* for [Regular Web Applications](/applications/webapps) and [Machine to Machine Applications](/applications/machine-to-machine)).
-You can authorize any listed application to request Access Tokens for your API.
-Optionally, you can select a subset of the defined scopes to limit an authorized application's access to your API.

-- **Test**: allows you to execute a sample Client Credentials flow with any of the authorized applications so you can check that everything is working as expected.